 When you’re shopping for beeswax, you’ll find that it usually comes either in a natural golden-yellowish color, or a snowy, pure white color.
 (Not counting wax that has been intentionally dyed in many different colors.)

 Beeswax is secreted by worker bees from glands on the underside of their abdomens.
-When first produced, the flakes of beeswax are a snowy, almost translucent white.
+When it is first produced by the honeybee, the flakes of beeswax are a snowy, almost translucent white.
 That’s the true natural color of beeswax.

 But the beeswax doesn’t stay that pristine for long.